Myths & Facts about Belarus

-In 1517, a great Belarusian teacher, scientist, philosopher and humanist Francisc Skaryna published the Bible in the Belarusian language.
+In 1517, a great Belarusian scientist Francisc Skaryna published the Bible in the Belarusian language.
 The Belarusians became the third nation after the Germans and the Czechs to have a printed Bible in their native language.

 While in the cities Belarusian people predominantly speak Russian, in rural areas people tend to speak Belarusian.
 Moreover, most of Belarusian Russian speakers consider Belarusian as their native language.

 According to the 1999 census, 85.6% of over 8,000 Belarusians surveyed consider Belarusian their mother tongue, and 41.3% of them said they used Belarusian at home.

 The word "Belarus" means "White Russia"

 The origin of the name "White Russia" some researchers associate with the meaning "independent and free".